 As a student in the EIBM programme, you will have access to three career service departments, tripling your job prospects worldwide.
 Audencia will help connect you with our corporate partners – as will Deusto Business School and Bradford University School of Management.

-Note: All statistics on this page are based on the number of replies to the question.
-They relate to the class of 2015 or all classes to date when available.
+Note: Statistics are based on the number of replies to the question.
+They relate to all classes to date unless otherwise stipulated.